AngryBeaver/beavers-system-interface/README.md

 When you use typescript for your module development, you can attach the types for beaversSystemInterface so your IDE can help you with spellings and autocompletion.
+There should be a npm package in the same version as the module.

 package.json
 ````json